These steps must be followed to ensure a valid warranty.

 Some residual foam odour may be apparent upon removing your new foam mattress from its packaging.
 This is quite normal and is not a cause for concern.
 Please give the mattress time to air by leaving it uncovered in a well-ventilated room for several hours before use.
 Foam-based products do have a natural odour which disperses over the life time of the product however as above there is no cause for concern and this strength of this odour will reduce within 2-3 weeks of use.

 If you have purchased a rolled up mattress, please ensure that you unroll and place it on a bed in a warm room for 24 hours before use.
 After this time the mattress will fully regain its normal shape.
 Please note that recovery time will be faster when placed in a warm environment however some mattresses may take up to 72 hours to fully expand to their advertised depths.
 It is vitally important that rolled mattresses are opened as soon as possible to avoid failure in the properties of the mattress from being rolled for too long.

 The mattress cover is not suitable for machine washing.

 If this is your first foam mattress, it may take a few days to get used to the feel as it is very different to a traditional spring mattress.
 Please be aware that slight softening of the foam may occur during the first few weeks but this should not be a cause for concern.

 Over a period of time, you will notice a yellowing of the foam.
-This is perfectly normal and is due to the properties within the foam, and will not affect either the quality or performance of you mattress.
+This is perfectly normal and is due to the properties of the foam, and will not affect either the quality or performance of your mattress.